sterbini/study-DA/docs/tutorials/tracking_studies/index.md

 Although it's probably better if you understand the role of each individual parameter in the file, all you have to know for now is that this is a fairly standard configuration for an end-of-levelling tracking.
 However, you will *definitely* have to adapt it to your needs for your own scans.

+!!! warning "You need to properly configure the path to the optics"

+      The path to the optics must be properly set in the configuration file (fields `acc-models-lhc` and `optics_file`).
+You need to make sure that the path is correct, and that the optics are available on your machine (or on AFS if you're at CERN).
+If not, you will get an error when trying to load the collider sequence.

 ### Scan configuration

 The scan configuration is not provided as a template since this is completely dependent on the study.
 We provide here an example in the case of a scan over the horizontal tune for a varying number of turns.